Belkharym/pytorch-fpga/docs.md

     ```

 2. Send the `.xclbin` file to a build instance.
 Use a build instance with SDAccel 2018.3 .
-   >NOTE: The `.xclbin` should be in the folder `<pytorch root>/torch/opencl/` if you are building from the `fpga` branch of the repository, and in `<pytorch root>/torch/opencl/kernels/` if you are using a more up-to-date branch.
+   > ℹ️ The `.xclbin` should be in the folder `<pytorch root>/torch/opencl/` if you are building from the `fpga` branch of the repository, and in `<pytorch root>/torch/opencl/kernels/` if you are using a more up-to-date branch.

 3. Generate the AFI

-    Here is a macro you can put inside a bash script and run in the same directory as the `.xclbin` file to generate a `.awsxclbin` file.
+    Here is a macro you can put inside a bash script, and you can run it in the same directory as the `.xclbin` file to generate a `.awsxclbin` file.
     ```bash
     makeAfi() {
         XCLBIN_FILE=$(find "${XCLBIN_DIR}" -type f -name '*.xclbin' 2>/dev/null | head -n 1)